Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 Before running the deployment, the deployment script prepares the input values for the Envoy Helm Chart.
 The primary information passed to the chart is a list of custom domains that need to be brokered through to the next layer or Level 4, which is the internet.

 Because Envoy's listeners filter based on domain names in the request, the script also ensures that any new deployment or chart update is reflected in the CoreDNS domain rewrites.
 This domain name rewrite is accomplished by generating the `coredns-custom` ConfigMap with a set of custom `hosts` entries.
-The script gets all default Helm chart Values and generates input for the `coredns-custom` file.
+The script gets all default Helm chart values and generates input for the `coredns-custom` file.

 If you plan to rerun the Helm chart, make sure to run the script or create a new version of the `coredns-custom` ConfigMap to ensure that the DNS rewriting redirects the request to the Envoy proxy endpoint, rather than resolving the domain name publicly.